MelloSec/BlastBox-II/README.md

 If not connected to azure, script will prompt you to sign in to whichever tenant you have rights to deploy on.

-Location can be changed by specifying "-location centralus" for example
+Deploys to "East US" Location by default.
+Can be changed by specifying "-location centralus", for example.

 Resource Group is created from the VMName, as well as the VNET, subnet and NSG.